lgorissen/k4d/lab 26/README.md

 # 26. Dynamic Volume Provisioning: hiding the developer from the admin

-In the previous lab, we learned how Persistent Volumes and Persistent Volume Claims split the work of the developer and the admin.
-The admin deals with the Storage specifics and prepares are Persistent Volume.
-The developer does not need to know the Storage specifics, but only has to make a Persistent Volume Claim to use the Persistent Volume.
+In the previous lab, we learned how Persistent Volumes and Persistent Volume Claims split the work of the developer and the admin:
+- the admin deals with the Storage specifics and prepares the Persistent Volumes
+- the developer makes a Persistent Volume Claim to use the Persistent Volume - without having to know the Storage specifics

 Dynamic Volume Provisioning takes the developer-admin de-coupling even one step further.
-In the above scenario, the admin still has to provision a volume up front.
+In the above scenario, the admin still has to provision a Volume up front.
 However, with Dynamic Volume Provisioning, the user can create Storage Volumes on demand.

 Dynamic Provisioning centers around the so-called StorageClass objects.
 A **StorageClass** object specifies: